 Arrive early

-Looking for the best AirBnBs in Colorado?
+Looking for the best vacation rentals in Colorado?
 I’ve spent hours and hours scrolling through listings to find the most beautiful and scenic properties, so that you can skip all the generic and boring listings and skip straight to the good stuff.
+My post on the best vacation rentals that allow events only includes properties that I would be excited about photographing, and that clearly allow events both through their search filters and fine print.

 Hi Nina,